Never Shout Never: 2013: Sunflower and The Xmas EP

-2014-2017: Recycled Youth, Black Cat, and Departure of MacFee
+2014–2016: Recycled Youth, Black Cat, and Departure of MacFee

 In late 2013, Never Shout Never announced that the group was working on a new album called Recycled Youth, Vol. 1.
-The album will feature re-worked songs from previous Never Shout Never releases.
+The album featured re-worked songs from previous Never Shout Never releases.
 In January 2014 the band announced that the group had begun recording the album, and was expected to be released later that year.
-Ian Crawford was revealed to have joined the band in early 2014 as lead guitarist.
+The album was the first installment of what Drew envisioned to be a three part collection of re-recorded fan and band favorites.
+It was produced by Eric Palmquist in Los Angeles, California.
+In June 2014, Never Shout Never announced that Ian Crawford joined the band as the lead guitarist.
 Recycled Youth, Vol. 1 was released on March 3, 2015.